dwilsondev/sage-animated-image-generator/README.md

 Load up the page in your Web browser and upload images or video to convert them into animated images.

+# Installation With Composer
+Make sure you have Composer installed and run the following in your terminal.

+`composer require dwilsondev/sage-animated-image-generator:dev-main`

 # Configure PHP (recommended)
 * If you enable drag and drop, increase `max_file_uploads` in your php.ini.
 The default is 20.
 * You may want to increase `max_execution_time` in your `php.ini`.
 High quality gifs and animated PNGs can take a while to process depending on the upload options.